napframework/nap/docs/doxygen/markdown/03_resources.md

 Linking Media {#media}
 =======================
 In the [real time editing](@ref editing) section we briefly touched upon linking to external files.
 Some objects read information from other files.
 Examples include a texture resource that reads (among others) .png files or an audio player that reads .wav or .mp3 files.
 The real-time editing system will reload any of these external files when a modification to them is made.
 For these situations we need to explicitly define the relationship to the external file in RTTI.
-You do this by marking a property as a file link in the RTTI properties:
+You do this by marking a property to be a file link:

 ~~~~~~~~~~~~~~~{.cpp}
 RTTI_BEGIN_CLASS(Texture)